Upcoming · Microsoft Build 2026 · Fort Mason Center, San Francisco · 2 June 2026 · 6 min read · By DBI Analytics

 Microsoft's own documentation acknowledges this: Power BI Copilot does not yet support sovereign clouds due to GPU availability constraints.
 DSGVO-sensitive workloads require careful planning around where data physically lives and where metadata travels.

-ABIS vs Microsoft Purview — feature comparison
+ABIS vs Microsoft Fabric IQ — feature comparison

-| Capability | Microsoft Purview / Fabric | ABIS |
+| Capability | Microsoft Fabric IQ / Purview | ABIS |

-| Lineage knowledge graph | Data Map (Apache Atlas) with Microsoft-stack connectors + third-party via REST API | Lineage graph across the full toolchain — Power BI, Fabric, SAP, DATEV, LucaNet — not anchored to one vendor |
+| Lineage knowledge graph | Data Map (Apache Atlas) with Microsoft-stack connectors + third-party via REST API | Lineage graph across the full toolchain — cross-vendor |

 | Rule & governance layer | Purview Catalog, Policies, DSPM for AI — comprehensive | Configurable rule layer shareable within the team's perimeter |